zenustech/zeno/BUILD.md

 ## Building Zeno extensions (optional)

 Zeno is a C++ project with thousands of `.cpp` files.
 However what you have just built is just some hundreds of them.
-To build the full-featured version of Zeno, you need to build the Zeno extension modules.
+To build the full-featured version of Zeno, you need to *enable* the Zeno extension modules.

 > Why not build the extension modules by default?
 Because they require a lot of dedicated setup, which can
 > be unfriendly to new users.
 E.g., some of them depends on `x86_64` architecture, or the `CUDA` toolkit.